moogar0880/venom/README.md

 These mechanisms are exposed in a completely extendible way which will allow you to easily perform the following actions:

-1. Specify your own config level precendence (eg, environment variables can be made to override command line arguments).
+1. Specify your own config level precedence (eg, environment variables can be made to override command line arguments).
 1. Default behavior can be replaced with custom behavior by writing a custom `Resolver`.